AidanJReid/Milestone-Project2/README.md

 and feel of the site.
 While the background color is mostly white, I played around with different colors on the charts and toggle areas.

 #### Bootswatch
-Used as primary skin for buttons and nav bar styling.
+Build on the theme of Bootstrap which I used as primary skin for buttons, theme and nav bar styling.

 ##### JavaScript
 JS was used to queue my charts, reset buttons and created functionality on the page.